WU-BIMAC/MicroMetaApp.github.io/README.md

 ----
 ## Other news

+### June 2021: Micro-Meta App workshops featured at the 2021 ELMI Meeting
+A series of [three workshops](https://www.elmi2021.org/sponsors/workshop-schedule.html)on the use of Micro-Meta App were presented at the [2021 ELMI Meeting](https://www.elmi2021.org/)!

+### June 2021: Micro-Meta App flash-talk and demo presented at the 2021 OME Community Meeting
+A [flash-talk](https://www.youtube.com/watch?v=LO2-5U_9s6w&list=PL-oOCWFUMH51ACy8QhTYc4ppaoICJQDU_&index=2) and a [live-demo](https://www.openmicroscopy.org/events/ome-community-meeting-2021/day1/) on the use of Micro-Meta App were presented at the [2021 OME Community Meeting](https://www.openmicroscopy.org/events/ome-community-meeting-2021/)!

 ### June 2020: Micro Meta App featured on Medium!
 A Chan Zuckerberg Initiative Medium article featuring the work of Caterina Strambio De Castillia and developemnt of Micro Meta App is available ([here](https://medium.com/@cziscience/5-imaging-scientists-share-insights-1ece553e9da3))!